 The principal objectives of the introductory program in archaeology on the Lands of the Bible are to provide:

-The Introductory Course will have 13 integral parts during the five weeks of the lecture-series.
+The Introductory Course will have 13 integral parts during the four weeks of the lecture-series.
 Each lectures will be 90 minutes.

 1. What is Archaeology, History and Historical Archaeology in the 21st Century?